My best effort for your best results.

 I use a Socratic method of teaching that is interactive and aimed at developing independent thinking.
 Students are encouraged to express themselves and engage in dialogue as a way of developing their analytical ability and capacity for logical thought.

 I am familiar with most of the texts set for study at Advanced and Extension.
-I have developed specialist methodologies for the AOS Discovery and the Modules.
-The curriculum for the 2019-23 HSC has changed from 2018, so inexperienced tutors or university students will lack the knowledge of the new Human Experience Module and the new Module C; The Craft of Writing, new texts and curriculum content.
-Most of my experience has been with selective school students who have a Band 6 in Advanced, Extension I and II English, as their objective.
-However, I have sometimes worked with less able and special-
+I have developed specialist methodologies for the Common Module Human Experiences and the Modules curriculum for the 2019-23 HSC.
+Most of my experience has been with selective school and independent school students who have a Band 6 in Advanced, Extension I and II English, as their objective.

 I have a strict cap on the number of students I teach in a day and in a week, to ensure that I can allocate each student the hours of preparation they need every week.
 The reason my students do so well, is because of the detailed and thorough preparation I do for every lesson for every student.
 This not only ensures the students obtain the results they want, but also ensures that every moment of every one of their lessons will be spent in the most effective and efficient way possible.
 I understand that everyone's time is valuable.